Nasseratic/Bottle_API_-_Angular/README.md

 - [ ] Use constants for storing global variables and use them.
   > Why !
 Anyway the constants in python just a varible in capital and for global just use global key word when you change a global variable
 - [ ] Use one API like google maps API for creating simple app like distance calculator.
-  > I found 2 resources that would use for that if I had more time I will use to biuld a distance cul beteewn 2 location from the map :
+  > I found 2 resources that would use for that if I had more time I will use to build a distance cul beteewn 2 location from the map :
 [ Here ]( https://developers.google.com/maps/documentation/javascript/distancematrix) and [ Here ]( http://brianflove.com/2016/10/18/angular-2-google-maps-places-autocomplete/)
 - [X] Create a web services/API for your application.